fooltowise/NeroNotes/Nero's Notes/Topics for Newsletter.md

 	- Cash Flow Statement
 	- Ratios

+**Risk:**
+- Volatility is short term risk, business profitability is long term risk.
+Leverage is the bridge between both
+- Increase your opportunity cost
+- Risk-reward relation: more returns for volatility vs does that increase my opportunity cost? (i.e Buffett's go/no go)
+- Risk vs Uncertainty

+- Are you a stock owner or a renter?

+- What is a stock?
+- **Case studies: apprendre à reconnaitre l'excellence**
+- Investment vs Speculation
+- ROIC, Growth, Multiple expansion
 - Les marchés sont ils vraiment efficients
 - D'où viennent les gains en Bourse
+- Les avantages du petit porteur face aux institutions
 - Worldly wisdom through a latticework of Mental Models
 - The importance of choosing the right role models, teachers and mentors in life -> standing on the shoulders on giants
+- Le promeneur et le labrador (=> promeneur = business, labrador = stock market)
 - L'effet boule de neige se cache partout
 - Doing Science is being able to make falsifiable predictions
 - Becoming a learning machine